ngson2000/hatbox/README.md

 ### Step 3: Start the Vagrant Box

-Use the terminal to move into the directory into which you cloned the repo.
+Use the terminal to move into the directory in which you cloned the repo.
 For example:

 ```
 cd ~/workspace/hatbox